 The eye-slashing in Un Chien Andalou

 Yes, I now that Bunuel and Dali cut to a calf’s eye for the breathtaking “out, vile jelly” opening to this surreal classic.
 But come on, weren’t you fooled the first time you saw it?
 And there’s nothing particularly wholesome about a dead calf wearing mascara anyway.
 See also: the rocket crash-landing in the man in the moon’s eye in George Méliès’ Voyage Dans La Lune (1902) – so much more gory in full colour.

 The maggots in Battleship Potemkin

-Similarly, the first time one watches Eisenstein’s bombastic Potemkin, one might think that the maggots in the Men and Maggots title card might be metaphorical rather than literal.
+Similarly, the first time one watches Eisenstein’s bombastic Potemkin, one might expect the maggots in the Men and Maggots title card to be metaphorical rather than literal.
 And certainly one wouldn’t expect to see them in a gruesome close-up, squirming under the doctor’s glasses.
 “This meat could crawl overboard on its own!”
 Upsettingly, the resulting stew is only the second most disgusting casserole in this list.

 Alice Guy-Blaché’s modern surgery

 George Mélies made a version of this a few years later, often titled Une Indigestion, but Guy-Blaché’s earlier film Chirurgie Fin de Siecle (1900) is more widely available.
 And it’s not one to watch the night before an operation.
 In this clinic, a sign pleads “On est prie de ne pas crier/Please do not cry”, and the doctors set about the patient with saws, cheerily hacking off limbs, and then slopping them into a bucket, all the while arguing ferociously with each other.
 They then reattach arms and legs from a bucket of “exchange pieces” (using glue) before re-animating their victim, I mean patient, with bellows.